 As you can see, this engine cradle assembly is sitting on the floor.
 In this instance, we are replacing the timing chains, gears, water pump, and chain tensioners.
-The engine had less than one hundred thousand miles, we were surprised this service work was needed.
-Special tools are needed to lock the timing gears in place….
-Read more »
+The engine had less than one hundred thousand miles, and we were surprised this service work was needed.
+Special tools are needed to lock the timing gears… Read more »

-” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″] What’s worse than breaking down, on the Interstate, on a trip with the family?
+What’s worse than breaking down, on the Interstate, on a trip with the family?
 Maybe one of the kids getting sick.
-But the transportation break down is close to the top of the list.
+But the transportation breakdown is close to the top of the list.
 Monday, we received a desperate phone call from a business owner.
-His company van… Read more »
+His company van had broken down on the Interstate and was… Read more »

 Generally speaking, there’s not a lot of dirt in the fuel supply, but there is enough it needs to be screened out.
 The problem gets worse the older your vehicle becomes.
 That’s because dirt, rust, and contaminants will settle out of the fuel and onto the bottom of the fuel tank.
 After a car is… Read more »